 Tigers vs Pirates Odds, Spread, and Total

-The Detroit Tigers look to bounce back after being shut out 3–0 in Game 1 against the Pittsburgh Pirates.
+The Detroit Tigers look to avoid being swept by the Pittsburgh Pirates.

-The Tigers are 60–41 and sit atop the AL Central.
-They also hold the best record in MLB.
-Detroit managed just five hits in Game 1 and struck out 11 times against Pirates pitching.
-The bottom of the order contributed some hits, and only Matt Vierling reached base twice for Detroit.
-The Tigers will look to find their swing again after struggling at the plate against the elite Paul Skenes.
+The Tigers are 60–42 and sit atop the AL Central.
+They also hold the best record in the American League.
+Detroit lost Game 2, 8–5.
+For the first time in five games, the Tigers' offense scored more than five runs.
+However, the pitching didn't hold up, and Detroit was down 5–0 after four innings.
+The bottom of the order drove in the runs, and Spencer Torkelson led the offense with three hits and one run scored.

-The Pirates are 40–61 and last in the NL Central, holding the second-worst record in the National League.
-Pittsburgh played well on both sides of the ball in Game 1.
-The offense struck early with three runs in the second inning, providing their ace with some run support.
-The bats finished with nine hits, with Spencer Horwitz leading the way with three hits and one RBI.
+The Pirates are 41–61 and last in the NL Central, holding the second-worst record in the National League.
+For the second game in a row, Pittsburgh set the tone with early offense.
+Even when the Tigers put up three runs in the fifth, the Pirates answered with three of their own in the sixth.
+Pittsburgh also benefited from three Tigers errors, but had five players record multi-hit games.
+Spencer Horwitz led the way, reaching base four times with three hits and two RBIs.

 Spread